Landscape and Heritage (Archaeology)

 Landscape and Heritage Archaeology

-In the Master's programme Landscape and Heritage, the focus is on the significance of landscapes and materials from the past in later periods and in the modern world.
+The Master’s programme Landscape and Heritage focuses on the significance of historical landscapes and materials in both later periods and the modern world.
 Natural landscape features, archaeological sites and objects from the past play an active role in the creation of social and collective memories.
-Close links exist between the teaching and ongoing research, for example in the application of GIS-based modelling.
-Additionally, there are strong ties with archaeological institutions, such as the Allard Pierson Museum of the University of Amsterdam.
+The programme draws close links between teaching and ongoing research, of which the application of GIS-based modelling is but one example.
+The programme has also forged strong ties with a number of archaeological institutions, such as the Allard Pierson.

 Archaeology in Amsterdam